-When you take a holistic approach to achieving healthy, radiant looking skin, starting from the inside out is the only way to go to get that long lasting natural healthy glow.
+When you take a holistic approach to achieve healthy, radiant-looking skin, starting from the inside out is the only way to go to get that long-lasting natural healthy glow.

 Clear skin says a lot about your health.
 It’s very important to know that what you put in your body is just as important as what you put on it.
-Your skin really is a reflection of your overall health, and unhealthy looking skin is an indication that you may be unhealthy or out of balance on the inside.
+Your skin really is a reflection of your overall health.
+Unhealthy looking skin is an indication that you may be unhealthy or out of balance on the inside.

-If you’ve followed my blogs for a while you’ll know my advice always focuses on your diet, but over this blog series I will delve in to both internal ways to heal your skin and external ways to get your skin glowing from inside out!
+If you’ve followed my blogs for a while you’ll know my advice always focuses on your diet.
+However, over this blog series, I will delve into both internal ways to heal your skin and external ways to get your skin glowing from inside out!

 Why Skin Problems Are Often An Internal Issue